 TUSC recalibrated its electoral activity following Jeremy Corbyn’s election as Labour leader, a development which it warmly welcomed.
 Consequently TUSC did not contest either the 2017 or 2019 general elections and only stood in other elections against those Labour candidates who opposed Jeremy Corbyn and were carrying out austerity policies.

 In the May 2019 local elections we stood under our registered electoral name Socialist Alternative.
 But with Keir Starmer’s election as leader TUSC agreed to resume standing candidates from May 2021.

-In the May 2022 local elections TUSC stood in the English council elections across 53 local authorities, plus three mayoral candidates, and there were candidates in nine councils in Scotland and five authorities in Wales.
+In the May 2023 local elections TUSC stood in the English council elections across 65 local authorities, plus two mayoral candidates.

 TUSC stands for public ownership, not cuts and privatisation; jobs, not handouts to the bankers; the repeal of the anti-trade union laws, protection of the environment, decent pensions, and democratic rights.
 It presents the case for a democratic socialist society run in the interests of the people not the millionaires.